debakarr/Road_to_IoT/README.md

 #### Home Automation using MQTT

-Using this one can access any electronic appliance in his/her home from anywhere given they have a proper internet connection.
+With coming generation come more busy schedule and this sometime lead to the fact that people forget simple things such as to switch off any appliance which is not in use.
+So we have made this project.
+Using this, one can access any electronic appliance in his/her home from anywhere given they have a proper internet connection.
 To just demostrate this fact the program only demostrate by lighting up a LED using Node-RED.
 This can also be done using MQTTBox.

 ***